About me

 I am accordingly happy to advise in conference in London, either at solicitors offices or chambers in the Temple.

-I travel nationally across England and Wales: from Truro to Newcastle or wherever the work takes me.
+I travel nationally across England and Wales: from Truro to Newcastle.

 5 thoughts on “About me